After your application is approved

 - A commitment to publish articles summarising the outcomes of the project in practical terms

 - A requirement to provide appropriate photo's and text for use in the Trust's Annual Report or website as appropriate

 Submission of progress reports

 Your contract will detail the timings of when progress reports are due.
-These dates are critical and are there to tie in with the Trust's scheduled business meetings.
+These dates are really important to us and are there to tie in with the Trust's scheduled business meetings.
 Should a progress report be submitted after the due date without very good reason, it will be deferred to the next available meeting date, without exception.